poliorcetics/named-arguments-rfc/00-intro-summary.md

-This is my first attempt at an RFC, any feedback is welcome :slight_smile:.
+This is my first attempt at an RFC, any feedback is welcome :).

 Named arguments have been proposed before, several times, in several forms.
 This document will list below some links found on this forum about them or in past RFCs.
 It will also try to review what